Preparing for winter

 Seal up the gaps where utility pipes run through cut-outs in the walls, use an air bag to close up any chimneys that aren’t being used.

 When you are at home and awake, keep your thermostat setting as low as is comfortable, but when you’re asleep or out, if turn your thermostat back 10° to 15° for eight hours you can save around 10% a year on your heating and cooling bills.
 A programmable thermostat can automate this, so you don’t have to remember to do the resetting manually.
-You can also lower the set temperature for your DHW (Domestic Hot Water) and save some money (as well as any chance of scalding your hands).
+You can also lower the set temperature for your DHW (Domestic Hot Water) and save some money (as well as slashing the odds of scalding your hands).

 - Fireplace And Chimney Care